-Using Project Management Information Systems (PMIS) like PMWeb the team responsible for project site security will use the PMIS to manage, monitor and track the issuance of all those gate passes as well as managing the actual project site entry and exit of visitors, materials and equipment.
-PMWeb custom form builder will be used to create a unified form for issuing site security gate passes.
-The form header will include details on the company and individual requesting the pass as well as the purpose of the visit and the project zones or areas that the visitor is permitted to access.
+Using Project Management Information Systems (PMIS) like PMWeb, the team responsible for project site security can easily manage, monitor, and track the issuance of all those gate and site security passes as well as manage the actual project site entry and exit of visitors, materials, and equipment.
+PMWeb custom form builder allows the creation of a unified form for issuing site security gate passes.
+The form header includes details on the company and individual requesting the pass as well as the purpose of the visit and the project zones or permitted areas that the visitor can access.
 The gate pass should also include the requested visit date and from when to when.

-The site security gate pass form will also include two tables, the first is for the visitors’ and driver details while the second for material or equipment to be delivered or removed from the project site.
-The visitors table will include details of the visitor such as name, contact number, identification document type and reference number, car details include type, color and plate number.
-The material or equipment table will include fields for material or equipment description, unit of measure, quantity entered the project site and quantity exited the project site.
+The site security gate pass form also includes two tables, the first is for the visitors’ and driver’s details while the second is for material or equipment to be delivered or removed from the project site.
+The visitor’s table includes details of the visitor such as name, contact number, identification document type, and reference number, car details include type, color, and plate number.
+The material or equipment table includes fields for material or equipment description, unit of measure, the quantity entered the project site and quantity exited the project site.

-The attachment tab will be used to upload and attach all supportive documents needed for issuing the site security gate pass such as copies of visitors’ identity documents, copy of car registration among others.
+The attachment tab allows uploading and attaching all supportive documents needed for issuing the site security gate pass.
+This could be copies of visitors’ identity documents, copies of car registration among others.

-A workflow will be assigned to the site security gate pass for which the project team member requesting the pass needs to complete the needed information for the visitors, accompanying visitors and material or equipment before submitting the pass for review and approval the project team members responsible for project site security.
+A workflow gets assigned to the site security gate pass.
+The project team member requesting the pass needs to complete the needed information for the visitors, accompanying visitors, and material or equipment before submitting the pass for review and approval.

-PMWeb report writer will be used to create a PDF output form of the site security gate pass which will be emailed to the visitor or to the authorized company’s representative who will be delivering or collecting material or equipment from the project site.
-The site security gate pass will also include site safety requirements that the visitors need to be made aware of.
-In addition, it should list details of items that the visitors need to be made aware of such as taking photographs, if mobile phones and other devices are allowed among other restrictions.
+PMWeb report writer creates a PDF output form of the site security gate pass.
+PMWeb also emails this PDF to the visitor who delivers or collects material or equipment from the project site.
+The site security gate pass also includes site safety requirements that the visitors must be aware of.
+In addition, it should list details of items that the visitors must be aware of.
+This may include taking photographs of mobile phones and other devices allowed among other restrictions.

-The same data included in the approved project site security gate pass will be also used to issue a wearable pass to the visitors that would provide a visual indication of who they are, so that project team members can recognize visitors and provide assistance should the need arise.
-Likewise, by wearing a visitor pass, would provide a visual queue for protecting sensitive areas that are off limits to visitors.
-The wearable pass badge holder could have embedded RIFD chip to allow tracking the location of the visitors.
+The same data included in the approved project site security gate pass helps to issue a wearable pass to the visitors that would provide a visual indication of who they are.
+This allows project team members to recognize visitors and provide assistance should the need arise.
+Likewise, wearing a visitor pass would provide a visual queue for protecting sensitive areas that are off-limits to visitors.
+The wearable pass badge holder could have an embedded RIFD chip to allow tracking of the location of the visitors.

-The site security gate pass tracking report will provide real-time register of all issued passes and their status.
-The report will share the information captured in those passes.
-It will show measures on the number of passes requested by each company, number of visitors who have visited the project site along with other measures that could be of interest to the team responsible for project site security.
+The site security gate pass tracking report provides a real-time register of all issued passes and their status.
+The report shares the information captured in those passes.
+It shows relevant measures including number of passes requested by each company and the number of visitors who have visited the project site.